 You have to check with a local inspector to see if a warranty is offered

 Founded in 1987, US Inspect is one of the nation’s leading residential home inspection companies.
 It places significant emphasis on customer service and highlights the fact that buying and selling a home is one of the largest transactions you will ever undertake.
-US Inspect has completed over 3 million home inspections and aims to give peace of mind to all of its customers.
-The company performs inspections in 19 states plus Washington, D.C. and carries $2 million worth of errors and omissions insurance; inspectors are certified and licensed as required by their states.
+The company performs inspections in 17 states plus Washington, D.C. and carries $2 million worth of errors and omissions insurance; inspectors are certified and licensed as required by their states.

 You can schedule an inspection online, and the inspection itself will usually take two to three hours for an average-sized home.
 When the report is ready, it’s delivered via email and includes high-resolution color photographs.
 It’s intended to be educational, graphical, colorful, and factual.
 The inspector will verbally discuss the report with you onsite before emailing it.
 Prices vary, but the average home costs around $300 to $500.
 Other services offered include infrared inspections that can detect water leaks and pinpoint energy losses, termite inspections, and more.